coderedtails/blog/actor_paradigm_v2.md

 Let's have now move on to a topic where the **Actor Model** has a refreshing new approach: failure.

 ## Letting go
+> Improve the wording in this section.
+Clean up the end...
 Handling error cases is hard.
 Handling them elegantly is harder.
 Doing it in a distributed, concurrent application is among the hardest.
+> possibly add an example

 Akka has a very interesting approach to error handling: let it fail.
 From time to time actors will encounter problems, like an unplugged network cable when talking to a 3. party or a failing database that that won't take any new connections.
 Usually, such problems are solved locally, by catching some kind of exception, logging and more often than not, re-throwing an exception.
 After all, what should we do?

-Akkas approach on the other hand introduces clear semantics on what is supposed to happen: each actor has a supervisor that gets to decide what to do.
+Akkas approach on the other hand introduces clear semantics on what is supposed to happen: each actor has a supervisor that gets to decide what to do upon failure of a sibling.
 The action to be taken can be one of four:
   * Escalate: _This_ supervisor can't decide, so escalate the issue (_akin to re-throwing an exception_)
   * Restart: Discard the actor and create a fresh one to replace him